-The audience was spell-bound and eager to ask questions through a social media app as three scientists, who benefitted from ARCS Oregon scholar awards, talked about their diverse areas of research at the "Recognizing Genius" luncheon on October 30th.
+The audience was spell-bound and eager to ask questions through the social media app (SocialQA) as three scientists, who benefitted from ARCS Oregon scholar awards, talked about their diverse areas of research at the "Recognizing Genius" luncheon on October 30th.
 The panelists shared common struggles of the long path to a PhD, as well as concerns about the continued research questions that need to be answered globally.
 Harriet Nembhard PhD, of the OSU College of Engineering, served as moderator and guided the discussion.

 Hearing directly from the scholars gave the audience a glimpse of what inspired them to go into research and why it is important to support science.